per1234/esparto/README.md

 Serial.printf("USER: T=%d PIN 16 %s LATCHED=%s\n",millis(),hilo ?
 "HIGH":"LOW",Esparto.pinIsLatched(16) ?
 "TRUE":"FALSE");
 }
 ```
-**pinDefRetrigger will only signal an “off” state after a certain amount of time has elapsed, irrespective of subsequent pin states.
+**pinDefRetrigger** will only signal an “off” state after a certain amount of time has elapsed, irrespective of subsequent pin states.
 If the pin goes “on” during that time, the timer is reset.
 Think of an outside security light (PIR sensor): while ever you move round in its active zone, the light stays on.
 Once you leave, it goes off after a certain amount of time.
 (HINT: if you use a PIR sensor, set the hardware to non-retriggering – usually by removing/replacing a jumper- and set the timeout delay to the minimum, at least less than the value you choose for pinDefRetrigger.
 This way you can change its behaviour here in the software without having to climb a ladder in the rain.
 Even better, have it change the timeout value in response to an MQTT message – after all that’s what this whole thing is about, isn’t it?)

 `Esparto.pinDefRetrigger(14,INPUT,pin14Change,10000); // stay on until 10 seconds after last retrigger event`

-**pinDefEncoder is the piece de resistance in ESPARTO’s toolkit.
-It manages a rotary encoder – which are notoriously difficult to “get right” – requiring no external hardware components for debouncing.
+**pinDefEncoder** Manages a rotary encoder requiring no external hardware components for debouncing.
 It requires at least two pins (3 if it has a push switch too, for which you’d use pinDefDebounce).
 Your callback function will be notified on each clean “click” in either direction, with a bool parameter showing HIGH for clockwise and LOW for anti-clockwise.
 If this appears the “wrong way round”, just swap the two pin numbers in the pindef statement.
 ```
 Esparto.pinDefEncoder(0,16,INPUT,encoder); // rotary enc using pins 0 and 16
 Esparto.pinDefEncoder(16,0,INPUT,encoder); // if it turns the “wrong way”